OlukayodeDamilare/Global-Sales-Analysis-SQL-/README.md

 The data was first explored and used in *MySQL Workbench* then exported and analyzed further using *Power Bi*

-# Tools
+# Tools and Technologies
-  + SQL (MySQL Workbench) for
++	SQL (MySQL Workbench) – Data exploration, aggregation, joins, subqueries, CASE statements, window functions
-      + Data Exploration
-      + Aggregation
-      + Joins, subqueries, Case, Windows Functions.
-  + Vs Code - for organizing files
++	VS Code – Organizing scripts and documentation
-  + Business Performance Analysis.
++ Power BI – Business performance visualization.

  # Data Cleaning & Preparation

-The dataset was cleaned and standardized to ensure accuracy and consistency:

-+	Identified and removed rows with critical missing values
++ Removed rows with critical missing values
 + Trimmed text fields to eliminate inconsistencies
 + Converted monetary columns to numeric data types
 + Validated profit calculations by recomputing profit from unit price, cost, and quantity
-+	Ensured column naming consistency for analysis.
++ Standardized column names for consistency.

+This ensures accurate and reliable analysis.

 This step ensured the dataset was reliable for downstream analysis.

-# Introduction
+# Business Questions
-The project explores and simulates a real-world retail or sales data to answer key business questions.
-The goal is to demonstrate data cleaning, SQL queries, and visualization skills where a company wants to identify:
+# The analysis addresses the following key questions:

-+ What is the overall revenue, cost, and profit performance of the business
++	What are the total revenue, cost, and profit of the business
-+	Which products contribute the most to revenue and profit
++	Which products contribute most to revenue and profit
-+	Are there products being sold at a loss
++	Are any products sold at a loss
 +	Which regions and countries are most profitable
 +	Which customer segments deliver the highest value
 +	How do sales channels impact profitability